 - Strategic alliances

-- Other respected local professionals, such as a CPA or estate attorney
+- Other respected local professionals (e.g., CPA or estate attorney)

-Next, consider how many guests you want to attend.
-Large appreciation events—where you invite many guests—are often impressive and memorable for clients.
+Next, consider how many people you want to attend.
+Large appreciation events can be both impressive and memorable.
 They are not, however, typically successful at converting prospects.
-These events require the advisor to spend lots of time mingling and orchestrating the event, leaving little time to make meaningful connections with prospects.
+Why?
+These events require you to spend lots of time mingling and orchestrating the event, leaving little time to make meaningful connections with prospects.

-Once you have a good idea as to the type of event you want to host and whom you'd like to attend, it's time to send out invitations.
-This is an important step, since it sets the tone for the event and encourages your clients to bring prospects.
+Once you've determined the type of event you want to host and whom you'd like to invite, it's time to send out invitations.
+Remember, the invite will set the tone for the event and (hopefully) encourage your clients to bring prospects.

 Matt Oechsli, of the Oechsli Institute, suggests calling to invite clients and then sending a formal, written invitation afterward.
 Also, be sure your written invitation includes a note that guests are welcome!

 For social events, Oechsli recommends repeatedly stressing that the event is all about having fun—and not about business—so clients won't wonder if they're bringing their guests to a sales pitch.
-Also, he recommends casually mentioning that all clients are bringing guests.
+He also recommends casually mentioning that all clients are bringing guests.

 In Word of Mouth Marketing, Andy Sernovitz stresses that marketers need to make it easy for customers to distribute their message.
-When planning your event, consider the following strategies to promote easy sharing:
+Here are a few simple strategies to promote this easy sharing:

-- Give guests multiple invitations that they can easily pass along to friends and family
+- Give multiple invitations to guests so that they can easily pass along to friends and family

 - Offer multiple event "tickets" with key details

-- In addition to a written invitation and phone call, e-mail an invite or the event details, which makes it easy for your invitees to forward the message to friends
+- In addition to a written invitation and phone call, e-mail an invite or the event details, which makes it easy for invitees to forward the message to friends

-At the event, your primary focus should be on making a memorable, personal connection with the prospect and demonstrating your genuine interest.
-Getting to know your guests is essential to convert prospects into clients at events.
-Discuss their family, career, hobbies, and other interests—and be sure to share a few stories about yourself.
+Your primary focus at any event should be on making memorable, personal connections with prospects.
+Getting to know your guests is essential to converting these prospects into clients.
+Discuss their families, careers, hobbies, and other interests—and be sure to share a few stories about yourself!

 If your event focuses on planning or another financial-related topic, it's appropriate to discuss your services.
-Think carefully about what you will say to prospects at the event, including how you will describe your business, the benefits that you offer, and what sets you apart from other advisors.
-Also, be sure to carefully prepare a few strategic questions to help you understand prospects' financial goals.
+Be prepared and think carefully about what you will say, including how you will describe your business, the benefits that you offer, and what sets you apart from other advisors.
+Also, be sure to have a few strategic questions to help you understand prospects' financial goals.

 Once your event is over, be sure to follow up with clients to thank them for attending and bringing a guest.
-Thank prospects and invite them to pick up the conversation at your office.
+You should also thank prospects and invite them to pick up the conversation at your office.
 If a prospect doesn't meet with you right away, be sure to touch base consistently throughout the year.